babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 8. **Literals over the call-arity cap** (>8 elements, non-constant): escape via the arity check; could emit chunked builders if it ever shows up in a profile.
+9. **Skip the loop scaffold for non-recurring bodies**: every template emits `r: for(;;){ ... }`, the recur-sentinel handling and the loop-head interrupt check, even for straight-line bodies (the common case).
+A `recur` targeting THIS frame is detectable at compile time (loop* makes its own frame, so only self-tail-recursion counts); when absent, emit the body directly with no loop label, no `for(;;)`, no sentinel checks.
+Payoff is mostly generated-code size (helps every non-recursive fn) plus a simpler tail-escape path; runtime gain is small (V8 handles a one-iteration loop well).
+Cheap to add.

 ## CLJS gotchas hit (worth remembering)